Kabul bombing: Anger as city buries dead after huge suicide blast

 Story highlights

+- Pakistan says Afghan claims it supported the group blamed for the blast are baseless

-- CNN analyst: 'Surprising' accused Haqqani network could infiltrate secure zone
+- CNN analyst: 'Surprising' that suicide attack was able to penetrate secure zone

-Kabul, Afghanistan (CNN)A day after a suicide blast that left at least 90 dead, angry residents of Kabul were counting the cost of another brutal attack on their city and asking how it was allowed to happen.
+Kabul, Afghanistan (CNN)A day after a massive suicide blast that left at least 90 dead, angry residents of Kabul were counting the cost of another brutal attack on their city -- and asking how it was allowed to happen.

-The bombing, which struck Kabul's diplomatic quarter during rush hour on Wednesday morning, came just a few days into the holy month of Ramadan, a time when families come together to celebrate.
+The bombing, which struck Kabul's diplomatic quarter during rush hour on Wednesday morning, came just a few days into Ramadan, a time when Muslim families come together to observe the holy month.

-Instead, relatives were burying the dead and tending the wounds of around 400 injured.
-Hospitals sent out urgent calls for more blood to treat many with critical injuries.
+Instead, relatives were burying the dead and tending the wounds of the 461 confirmed injured.

+Most of the wounded were taken to the city's three major hospitals, where emergency wards remain packed with those caught up in the massive blast.
+As doctors worked around the clock, hospitals sent out urgent calls for more blood to treat many with critical injuries.

 No group has yet claimed responsibility for the attack, which saw a waste water truck crammed with explosives detonated in one of the busiest streets in the city.